day50-dev/.github/profile/README.md

-Terminal-based cli AI tooling.
+Terminal-based cli AI tooling for your workflows.

-Tested, Production Ready.
+Agents, cost management, security systems, transpilers, renderers, and orchestrators.

 Any model.
 Any provider.
 Open source.
 Always free.